Edinburgh Comedy Awards: History

 A stand-up first won the award in 1987.
 Sean Hughes was the youngest winner of the award, at the age of 24 in 1990.

 A Best Newcomer Award was added in 1992, won by Harry Hill, and in 2006 the inaugural Panel Prize was won by Mark Watson.

 The panel prize was awarded to 'all performers' in 2008, and the £4,000 prize money was put behind their bar at the end of August party.

 2013 was the first year that all three awards went to shows in independent venues outside the so-called 'big four'.
 John Kearns (PBH) won Best Newcomer, Bridget Christie (The Stand) won Best Show and Adrienne Truscott (Heroes @ Bob's Bookshop) won the panel prize.

 In 2014, John Kearns became the first comedian to win Best Newcomer and Best Comedy Show in consecutive years.
 In the same year, James Meehan was nominated for the Best Newcomer Award with Gein's Family Giftshop, while winning the panel prize with Funz and Gamez.

 In 2017, for the first time, two awards were given for Best Show (John Robins and Hannah Gadsby).
 No panel prize was awarded in 2017.

-In 2018, Rose Matafeo became the first person of colour to win Best Comedy Show for a solo show, and the first New Zealander to win the award.
+In 2018, Rose Matafeo became the first non-white comedian to win Best Comedy Show for a solo show, and the first New Zealander to win the award.
 Only four other female solo stand-up comedians had won the award before her: Jenny Eclair (1995), Laura Solon (2005), Bridget Christie (2013), and Hannah Gadsby (2017).

 In 2022, Amy Gledhill was nominated for best newcomer as a solo act, and best show as part of The Delightful Sausage.
-Jordan Gray became the first solo transgender act to be nominated for the main prize, while Sam Campbell was the first winner of the main prize to do a shorter run.
+She was the first person to be nominated for involvement in two shows in the same year since Dan Antopolski in 2000.
+In the same year, Sam Campbell was the first winner of the main prize to do a shorter run.

+In 2025, Sam Nicoresti became the first transgender winner of the award.